bsdpot/pot-book/docs/QuickStart.md

 If your host is a network that support static IPs, you can assign one static IP address to your `pot` via this network configuration type.
 **NOTE** Be sure that in the `pot` configuration file (`/usr/local/etc/pot/pot.conf`) you have correctly set the variable `POT_EXTIF`; this network interface is the one used to route the network traffic and to assign the IP address.
 For example, your system has 192.168.178.20/24 as IP address and your network administrator reserved you the additional IP address 192.168.178.200.
-To assing the latter IP address to your `pot` you can create it with the following command:
+To assign the latter IP address to your `pot` you can create it with the following command:
 ```console
 # pot create -p mypot -t single -b 11.3 -N alias -i 192.168.178.200
 # pot start mypot